Patch-MLP-Based Predictive Control: Simulation of Upstream Pointing Stabilization for PHELIX Laser System: Simulation Results and Discussion

 \subsection{Comparison of simulation results after compensation}

 Simulation results, presented in Fig.~\ref{fig:timeseries_1min}.
-The blue trace shows the uncontrolled signal; the orange trace is the output under a traditional PID controller with a $0.6\,\mathrm{ms}$ delay time; the green trace is the proposed MLP-driven PID that uses a prediction offset of $\Delta=5$ points ($\approx1.22\,\mathrm{ms}$) to apply zero-delay feed-forward corrections.
+The blue trace shows the uncontrolled signal; the orange trace is the output under a traditional PID controller with a $0.6\,\mathrm{ms}$ delay time; the green trace is the proposed MLP-driven PID that uses a prediction offset of $\Delta=5$ points ($\approx1.22\,\mathrm{ms}$) to apply zero-delay corrections.
 Both controllers markedly reduce the amplitude envelope compared with the real signal.
 And the proposed MLP-driven PID controller has better performance throughout the entire one-minute data.

-Fig.~\ref{fig:dist_marginals} shows the improvement in laser pointing stability brought about by the new method.
+Fig.~\ref{fig:dist_marginals} shows the improvement in laser pointing stability brought about by the new method on the same one-minute dataset as used in Fig.~\ref{fig:timeseries_1min}, recorded two hours and 15 minutes after the training data.
 Under the control of the new method, the distribution of the laser beam center point is more concentrated in both the x-axis and the y-axis compared to the traditional PID method.

-The MLP-driven PID (green) achieves a clear advantage below $60,\mathrm{Hz}$, where its power spectral density (PSD) remains consistently lower than that of the traditional PID (orange) on both axes (Fig.~\ref{fig:psd}).
-This indicates stronger suppression of slow drift and large-scale jitter components.
-The improvement arises from the prediction offset ($\Delta=5$ samples $\approx 1.22$,ms), which compensates for loop and mirror delays and reduces the phase lag that constrains a feedback-only PID in this frequency band.
-Consequently, while the conventional loop cannot fully attenuate the sub-$60$,Hz content, the predictive method achieves markedly lower residual amplitudes.
+The MLP-driven PID (green) achieves a clear advantage below $60$ Hz, not through a uniform reduction over the entire band, but through a pronounced suppression of the dominant residual peaks that remain under conventional PID control on both axes (Fig.~\ref{fig:psd}).
+The improvement arises from the prediction offset ($\Delta=5$ samples $\approx 1.22$ ms), which compensates for loop and mirror delays and reduces the phase lag that constrains a feedback-only PID in this frequency band.
+Consequently, while the conventional loop cannot fully attenuate the sub-$60$ Hz content, the predictive method achieves markedly lower residual amplitudes.
+A comparison of cumulative RMS of feedback-only PID and MLP-driven PID can be found in the supplementary data.

 In summary, the proposed MLP-driven PID consistently outperforms the traditional PID: the beam-center distribution is the tightest, the time traces show the smallest residual band without drift, and the PSD shows a uniformly lower broadband floor—most notably below 60\,Hz, where the traditional PID leaves significant residuals—without inducing oscillations, indicating compatibility with the mirror dynamics.
 Motivated by these short-term gains, we next examine long-term stability over extended runs.